10XGenomics/vartrix/README.md

 `--no-duplicates`: Boolean flag -- ignore alignments marked as duplicates?
 Take care when turning this on with scRNA-seq data, as duplicates are marked in that pipeline for every extra read sharing the same UMI/CB pair, which will result in most variant data being lost.
 DEFAULT: false.

+## Scoring method
+In all output modes, each alignment is evaluated by looking at which haplotype provides the higher alignment score.
+Each alignment is then assigned a value of `{-1, 1, 2}` for being ambiguous, reference supporting and alternate supporting respectively.
+If the `--umi` flag is set, then a consensus is taken across each UMI for a given cell.
+Each UMI must exceed a hardcoded 90% threshold for supporting the same allele or that UMI is set to `-1`.
+Only positive values will be considered when populating the final output table.

+In `--umi` mode, the coverage table reports the number of unambiguous UMIs that support reference or alternate allele per cell.

 ## Log level considerations
 The default logging level will only report on errors.
 The next log level, `info`, will report on basic information like the number of variants and barcodes seen, as well as reporting on sites that are problematic (see below).
 In `debug` mode, the constructed haplotypes and alignments for every single read will be reported.
 For large datasets, this can produce an extremely large log file.